derf/feh/README.md

 This requires **perl >= 5.10** and the perl module `Test::Command`.
 Tests are non-interactive and do not require a running X11, so they can safely be run on a headless buildserver.

+Contributing
+---

+Bugfixes are always welcome, just open a pull request :)

+Before proposing a new feature, please consider the scope of feh: It is an image viewer and cataloguer, not an image editor or similar.
+Also, its option list is already pretty long.
+Please discuss your ideas in a feature request before opening a pull request in this case.

+Please keep in mind that feh's options, key bindings and format specifiers are documented in two different places: The manual (man/feh.pre) and the help text (src/help.raw).
+Although the help is not compiled in by default, it should be kept up-to-date.
+On space-constrained embedded systems, it may be more useful than the (significantly larger) man page.